 To challenge a breath or blood test, you have to know the underlying science of the various testing methods, and how things like a health condition (hypoglycemia, for example), can affect the results obtained.

-Being Greater-Detroit area Michigan DUI attorneys means knowing how the various district and circuit court Judges here, in the local area, interpret that science and apply the law to it.
+Being Greater-Detroit area Michigan DUI attorneys means knowing how the various local district and circuit court Judges interpret that science, and how they apply the law to it.

-This is an important part of what separates local DUI lawyers, like us, from other lawyers who just "do" drinking and driving cases as part of a larger, more general practice, or who will take cases all over the state.
+This is an important part of what separates local DUI lawyers, like us, from other lawyers who who will take cases all over the state, or just "do" drinking and driving cases as part of a larger, more general practice.

-I could write endlessly about what could, might, or should be, but anyone facing a DUI is far better served by focusing on how things actually are, in the real world, where his or her case will actually be decided.
+We could go on endlessly about what could, might, or should be, but anyone facing a DUI is far better served by focusing on how things actually are, in the real world, where his or her case will actually be decided.

 To be sure, it’s not normal for the police to make huge mistakes legally damaging enough to render a case unable to stand up in court, but when a DUI lawyer does find something sufficient to knock out a DUI, it's almost always because he or she looked hard, and was persistent.